IntrepidPursuits/static-analysis-gradle-plugin/README.md

 To run all three tasks in a single command, use `./gradlew analyze${buildVariant}`

+Jenkins note for multi-module projects: If your project has multiple modules, Jenkins must be setup so that lint only runs on the TOP-MOST module in order to avoid duplicate/false lint warnings.
+For instance, Jenkins can be configured so that `analyze${buildVariant}` can be run on the top level module, but you must separately run pmd and findBugs on all of the lower modules.

 ### Plugin Details
 Here's a detailed list of changes/additions that Static Analysis Gradle Plugin made to the associated plugins: